-SPECIFIC INVESTMENT RISK
+II.
+SPECIFIC INVESTMENT RISKS

-1. BONDS
+A. BONDS

-A bond is a certificate or evidence of a debt on which the issuing company or governmental body promises to pay the bondholders a specific amount of interest for a specified length of time, and to repay the loan on the expiration date.
-The purchaser of a bond (the creditor) has a claim against the issuer (the debtor).
+A bond is a certificate or evidence of a debt on which the issuing company or governmental body promises to pay the bondholders a specified amount of interest for a specified length of time, and to repay the loan on the expiration date.
 A bond may be in bearer or registered form.
+At issuance, the par value of one bond represents a fraction of the total amount of the loan.